Give2Peer/g2p-server-symfony/README.md

   - each item is a full JSONed instance with as much data as we need.
   - each item provides its picture URI (get the file with a separate request)

-Here is an example of `JSON` sent back with two items found :
+Here is an (old) example of `JSON` sent back with two items found :

 ```
 [